NickshihU7/EE6470/Final/README.md

 ![Butterfly diagram](butterfly.png)

 The order of inputs in this DIF FFT algorithm is in order.
 Nevertheless, the ouputs are in bit-reversed order.
 Thus, we'll need a re-order module to get the outputs in order.

+- Modifications in dual-core version

+To make it run parallelly, the 16-pt inputs are splited into two 8-pt inputs for both real and imaginary parts.
+In addition, the 16-pts DIF FFT is replaced with two 8-pt DIF FFT.

 ## System Architecture for Dual-core System